s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 Since the EEG is a measure of electrical potential, it also measures the changes in electrical potential that occur as a result of the alternating direction of the current in the power supply.
 The alternating current may also induce effects in equipment around the subject, which in turn can affect the measured EEG.
 This means that in an EEG recording there is also an unwanted component that results from the power supply, and this component is known as power line noise.

-The exact mechanism(s) by which the power line noise enters the EEG system is not yet definitely known #ilt[ref].
+The exact mechanisms by which the power line noise enters the EEG system is not yet definitely known #ilt[ref].
 The magnitude of the artifact can be reduced by measures like electrically shielding the experimental room or avoiding the use of AC power during the recording.
 However, it is not entirely possible to avoid recording this artifact.
 Thus, the presence of this noise is widely known and accepted in EEG studies  @de_cheveigne_zapline_2020 and efforts are concentrated rather on reducing the magnitude of this noise where possible in the recording setup, along with using post-processing methods to remove the artifact after the recording is complete.

-#ilt("previous work: removing pln artifacts?")
+// #ilt("previous work: removing pln artifacts?")

 == Drift artifact

 In a given EEG recording, it is often observed that the reading measured on a particular electrode slowly tends to drift upwards or downwards over time, seemingly independent of the measured EEG itself.
 This phenomenon is known as the drift artifact and can likewise cause problems when interpreting recorded EEG data.

-Huigen et al. (2022) #ilt[ref] investigated the cause of this electrode noise and concluded that it originates from the contact between the electrodes and the skin.
-The drift artifact differs across channels, although it may be somewhat related in electrodes that are closer to each other #ilt[ref] (de cheveigne, arzounian).
+#pc[@huigen_investigation_2002] investigated the cause of this electrode noise and concluded that it originates from the contact between the electrodes and the skin.
+They described the two factors affecting this electrode noise - namely, the type of gel used to make the electrode-skin contact and the condition of the skin.
+They found that for wet-gel electrodes, the noise magnitude also depended on the electrode impedance.

-Sweating during the experiment can affect the impedance at various electrodes. kappenman_luck #ilt[ref] describe two methods to reduce the drift: maintaining a cool environment to discourage sweating, and gently abrading the scalp surface before making contact with the electrode in order to create a low-impedance connection to the skin.
+This impedance can be affected by good or bad electrical contact at the electrode-skin interface, or even by sweating during the experiment.
+Common methods to reduce the drift include maintaining a cool environment to discourage sweating, and gently abrading the scalp surface before making contact with the electrode in order to create a low-impedance connection to the skin @hari_meg-eeg_2017 @kappenman_effects_2010.

-#ilt[content]

-== Other artifacts

-=== Blinks

-=== Muscle artifacts

-...

 == Characteristics of selected artifacts in EEG